menu

 iv) Go to Advanced => click on the checkbox Show Develop menu in the menu bar.

-v) Go to develop option => click on iPhone and select your iOS Application.
+v) Go to the develop option => click on iPhone and select your iOS Application.

-b) How to set breakpoint
+b.
+How to set a breakpoint?

-Go To Safari Browser => Right Click => Inspect element => Source => open Js file => double click on line , where you want to set breakpoint.
-So basically breakpoints are set to, pause the request, and analyze the request.
+Go to the Safari Browser => Right Click => Inspect element => Source => open Js file => double click on a line where you want to set breakpoint.
+So basically, breakpoints are set to pause the request and analyze the request.

-c) How to bypass encryption
+c.
+How to bypass encryption?

 Bypassing encryption via debugging is a hit and trial process, you have to analyze the js file and set the breakpoint accordingly.
-Usually, in the js file, you have to understand how the application is encrypting and decrypting the data and setting the breakpoints accordingly, to bypass the encryption.
+Usually, in the js file, you have to understand how the application is encrypting and decrypting the data and setting the breakpoints accordingly to bypass the encryption.
 Sometimes we can see the data in plain text as well via setting breakpoints at the correct function.

-Refer to my webinar recording Webinar: Understanding Payment Gateway Related Vulnerabilities for understanding how to use and set breakpoints.
+Refer to my webinar recording Webinar: Understanding Payment Gateway Related Vulnerabilities, for understanding how to use and set breakpoints.
 (This part will start at 54 min)

-6) Encryption Bypass via Frida Tracing
+6. Encryption bypass via Frida tracing

 Frida Tracing is used to trace the function calls.